Souvik-0612/Preparation/README.md

 ## Classical Electrodynamics
 * Math for Electrodynamics
     * Dirac Delta
-    >>> Some cool problem can be dealt with Dirac delta function
+    > Some cool problem can be dealt with Dirac delta function
 * Electrostatics
    *
 * Magnetostatics
    *
-* Electrodynamics
+* Electrodynamics(Electromagnetism)
    *

 ## Electronics